Actuarial Science, BS

-Actuarial science students learn to use tools from mathematics, statistics and finance to measure the impact of risk in order to improve forecasting and decision-making in business and government sector.
+Actuarial science students learn to use tools from mathematics, statistics and finance to measure the impact of risk in order to improve forecasting and decision-making.

-Actuaries are required to pass a series of professional exams in order to become credentialed, and this degree program prepares students for these exams.
-This program provides students with preparation for professional actuarial credentialing exams offered by the Society of Actuaries and the Casualty Actuarial Society.
+The BS degree program in actuarial science provides students with the preparation necessary for the required professional actuarial credentialing exams offered by the Society of Actuaries and the Casualty Actuarial Society.

 Required Courses (Major Map)

 What if: See how your courses can be applied to another major and find out how to change your major.

 - First Required Math Course: MAT 270 - Calculus w/Analytic Geometry I